0x00405A00/jellyfish-backend-ddd/README.md

 ## Motivation ##
 The motivation for this project is to test NET MAUI on the upper named mobile platforms.
-A side effect of this project is to give everyone the oportunity to host a messaging infrastructure by your own.
+A side effect of this project is to give everyone the opportunity to host a messaging infrastructure by your own.
 Without big amount of used hardware resources e.g. running the infrastructure on raspberry pi.

 ## Future ##